justinanastos/grunt-neuter/README.md

 The path to prepend to all source files in the source map.
 This option is only used in conjunction with the `includeSourceMap` option.

+### scriptRoot
+Type: `String`

+Default: `""`
+Specifying a script root will strip this value from the path names included in the source map.
+This allows you to use source maps when the base path of your project is not the same as the web root.
+This option is only used in conjunction with the `includeSourceMap` option.

 ### separator
 Type: `String`